 * These rates are applicable to the majority of our residential customers.
-For rates specific to your region call Pennsylvania American Water's Customer Service Center, please view the Effective Water Tariff below.
+For rates specific to your region, view the effective Water Tariff below or call Pennsylvania American Water's Customer Service Center.

 A full explanation of the rates for each of Pennsylvania American Water’s service areas is shown in the below rate schedules.

 Water and Wastewater Distribution System Improvement Charge (DSIC) -- Pennsylvania American Water is committed to providing high-quality, reliable water and wastewater service to its customers.
 This requires continually investing in our systems.
-One of the approved methods that allow a utility to accelerate improvements to its water and wastewater infrastructure (pipes, valves, laterals and manholes) is through a water and wastewater DSIC, which are approved by the PA Public Utility Commission.
+One of the approved methods that allow a utility to accelerate improvements to its water and wastewater infrastructure (pipes, valves, meters, hydrants, laterals and manholes) is through a water and wastewater DSIC, which are approved by the PA Public Utility Commission.
 As a result, a small charge is typically added to the customer’s water and wastewater bills to allow Pennsylvania American Water to replace more of its aging system annually, thus improving service to you.

 Federal Tax Reform Brings Reduced Monthly Bills for Most Customers

 Due to tax savings from the Tax Cuts and Jobs Act